‘Over Ruled’: Our Modern World’s Legal Snares

 Updated:

-“The worse the society, the more law there will be.
-In hell there will be nothing but law, ” said American legal scholar Grant Gilmore.
-It seems he is correct.
+“The worse the society, the more law there will be,” American legal scholar Grant Gilmore once said.
+“In hell there will be nothing but law.”
+It seems he was correct.

-In his 2011 State of the Union address, President Obama spoke of the growth of federal administrative agencies in recent years—and the difficulty any president faces in trying to oversee it all.
-The President observed that 12 different agencies dealt with exports and at least five were responsible for housing policy.
-He added, “The Interior Department is in charge of salmon while they’re in freshwater, but the Commerce Department handles them when they’re in saltwater.
-I hear it gets even more complicated once they’re smoked.”
-Fact checkers found his statement mostly true.
+In his 2011 State of the Union address, then-President Barack Obama spoke of the growth of federal administrative agencies in recent years—and the difficulty any president faces in trying to oversee it all.
+The president observed that 12 different agencies dealt with exports and at least five were responsible for housing policy.

 Bogged Down by Bureaucracy

-“Over Ruled” highlights that the United States has not only adopted more laws at an astonishing clip in recent years, but also that the punishments the laws carry have grown too.
+“Over Ruled” highlights not only that the United States has adopted more laws at an astonishing clip in recent years, but also that the punishments the laws carry have grown, too.

 John Yates, a fisherman, faced the possibility of decades in federal prison under the Sarbanes–Oxley Act—a law regarding financial crimes—for allegedly throwing undersized fish overboard during a government inspection.

-The Act was designed “to help protect investors from fraudulent financial reporting by corporations.”
-Yates argued the law applied only to documents and records, not fish.
+The act was designed “to help protect investors from fraudulent financial reporting by corporations.”
+Yates argued that the law applied only to documents and records, not fish.
 Also, Yates claimed that the accusation against him didn’t make sense.
 Why would he replace undersized fish with new and still undersized fish?
-Yates explained that fish expand and contract when they are moved into and out of cool storage and onto hot decks or docks.
+He explained that fish expand and contract when they are moved into and out of cool storage and onto hot decks or docks.
 He also said that his accuser wasn’t exactly a fish-measuring expert.

-Then there was a magician who pulled a rabbit out of his hat.
-An out-of-control federal bureaucracy went after him.
+Gorsuch also discusses a magician who pulled a rabbit out of his hat.
+An out-of-control federal bureaucracy went after him because the law required exhibitors such as carnivals, circuses, and zoos to apply for and receive a federal license.
+The magician didn’t feel that he was in this league, but applied for the license.
 Among other things, the magician had to submit to surprise home inspections, send his itinerary to the agency if he took the rabbit out of town for an extended period, and draft an emergency disaster plan.
-Years later, the magician recognized that this was a needed, but excessive response, to thousands of animals that were abandoned when Hurricane Katrina made landfall in 2005.

-On a beautifully clear December day in 1996, Unser, a three-time Indy 500 winner, went for a snowmobile ride in a national forest in southern Colorado.
-When a dangerous blizzard swept down, Unser drove off into a ravine and his snowmobile got stuck.
-Unser became disoriented and lost as he struggled to find his way to safety.
-Unser was in deadly peril.
-He had little choice but to leave the machine behind.
-He nearly died.
+Gorsuch also tells how on a beautifully clear December day in 1996, Bobby Unser, a three-time Indianapolis 500 winner, went for a snowmobile ride in a national forest in southern Colorado.
+When a dangerous blizzard swept down, he drove off into a ravine and his snowmobile got stuck.
+He became disoriented and lost as he struggled to find his way to safety.

-After reaching safety, Unser contacted officials of the U.S. Forest Service in Albuquerque, New Mexico for help with locating his snowmobile.
-Instead of receiving assistance, he was charged with trespassing on protected wilderness.
 Unser insisted that this was not his intention; he had merely veered off course when he got lost in the storm.
-Unser went to court, was found guilty, and appealed.
-The Tenth Circuit affirmed Bobby’s conviction.
+He went to court, was found guilty, and appealed.
+The 10th U.S. Circuit Court of Appeals affirmed Unser’s conviction.
 Finally, on Oct.
-4, 1999, the Supreme Court denied Bobby’s petition.
+4, 1999, the Supreme Court denied Unser’s petition.
 The government wound up spending $1 million to brand Unser a criminal, all to secure a $75 fine.

 The Provenance of Regulation

 This focus on regulation reminds people of unnecessary speed bumps in government.
-While our system is built on elected officials running three coequal branches with checks and balances; the three branches of government have surrendered some of their powers to an unofficial “fourth branch.”
-As Gorsuch and his coauthor Nitze claim, this surrender can undermine the founders’ ideas.
+While our system is built on elected officials running three coequal branches with checks and balances, the three branches of government have surrendered some of their powers to an unofficial “fourth branch.”
+As Gorsuch and his coauthor Nitze claim, this surrender can undermine the Founders’ ideas.

 This absorbing book makes excellent points.